 Most Americans are astounded to learn of the scarcity of financial help available for long-term care.
-Many people assume that Medicare pays for these services; in fact, Medicare funds a maximum of 100 days in a Medicare-certified skilled nursing facility only after a hospital-stay of at least three days and only if the attending physician certifies the patient as needing skilled nursing or rehabilitative services.
+Many people assume that Medicare pays for these services; in fact, Medicare funds a maximum of 100 days in a Medicare-certified skilled nursing facility only after a hospital stay of at least three days and only if the attending physician certifies the patient as needing skilled nursing or rehabilitative services.
 Even under these conditions, only the first 20 days are completely covered.
 For the remaining 80 days, the individual must make a co-payment.
 The number of nursing homes certified for Medicare has increased substantially in recent years, but many still do not choose to participate in the program.

 Swing-beds provide a valuable transition from hospital care for many Medicare-eligible patients whose medical condition prohibits immediate home discharge and would benefit from an additional period of supervised recuperation.
 Without the extended care provided in a swing-bed, many of these patients would become nursing home residents.
-Fifty-three hospitals participated in the swing-bed program during FY 2005 and provided care equivalent to approximately 220 nursing home beds.
+Fifty-four hospitals participated in the swing-bed program during FY 2007 and provided care equivalent to approximately 245 nursing home beds.
 However, federal law limits the swing bed program to rural hospitals of fewer than 100 beds.
 Chapter 11 offers additional information on swing bed services.

-Mississippi also has nine Medicare-certified long-term acute care hospitals.
+As of April 2008, Mississippi also has ten operational Medicare-certified long-term acute care hospitals, with two more just having received Certificate of Need (CON) authority for 67 additional licensed beds.
 These hospitals provide extended care to patients who require no more than three hours of rehabilitation per day but who have an average length of stay greater than 25 days.
 As with swing beds, these hospitals allow patients a longer period of recuperation to possibly avoid admission to a nursing home.

 In addition, licensed acute care hospitals may designate a portion of their beds as a "distinct part skilled nursing facility."
 These hospitals may then receive Medicare certification as a skilled nursing facility for those apportioned beds if the beds are located in a physically identifiable, distinct part of the hospital and meet all the certification requirements of a skilled nursing facility.
-A total of 11 hospitals with 167 beds are in operation.
+A total of nine hospitals with 161 beds are in operation.